Clean cans. Clean community.

 Garbage cans contain bacteria, fats and oils, household chemicals, and even pesticides.
 Handling that wash water properly matters.

 We built our truck around a 17-stage filtration and water recycling system.
-The wastewater generated during a clean is captured on-site, filtered, and recycled to reduce the amount of water used.
+We capture the dirtiest water from inside your garbage cans while they're being rised out on our truck.
+That water is filtered and recycled to reduce the amount of water used.
 The high heat of our water system burns off bacteria, grime, and bio-hazardous material in the process.
 Solid debris is collected by onboard filters, bagged, and disposed of legally at licensed facilities.

 Effective cleaning without the chemical load.

 High-pressure hot water does most of the heavy lifting.
-Heat and pressure kill bacteria and blast out grime far more effectively than cold water — which means we can use less product to get a better result.
+Heat and pressure kill bacteria and blast out grime far more effectively than cold water.
+Our truck heats the water to up to 200 degrees Fahrenheit to better eliminate backteria.

 It's better for the environment and better for your cans.